MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 CHANGE THIS!
 -->

-Typically, a program manager sends a learning module to their team every other week.
+Typically, a program manager sends a Learning module to their team every other week.
 Choose an order that best matches your team goals and program objectives.
 You can bundle the learning module with a corresponding team norms survey<!-- MAKE LINK!
 CHANGE THIS! -->.
-Program participants should complete the survey after they have had time to process the contents of the learning module and experiment with suggested habits using the habit-change method (see [Habit building method](Team-adopt-implement.md#habit-building-method)).
+Program participants should complete the survey after they have had time to process the contents of the Learning module and experiment with suggested behaviors using the habit-building method (see [Habit-building method](Team-adopt-implement.md#habit-building-method)).

 ## Habit playbooks

-Habit playbooks let program participants experiment with developing new habits by using MyAnalytics data.
-These challenges are examples of [microlearning](https://en.wikipedia.org/wiki/Microlearning), a method of learning through bite-sized lessons that leverages science around behavior change and habit formation.

-Habit formation is compatible with microlearning since the key to building new habits is simplicity and starting small.
+Habit playbooks are examples of how to use MyAnalytics to turn specific behaviors into habits using the Habit-building method.
+The playbooks leverage [microlearning](https://en.wikipedia.org/wiki/Microlearning), a method of learning through bite-sized lessons.
+They are compatible with microlearning since the key to building new habits is simplicity and starting small.
 BJ Fogg, PhD, a behavioral scientist at Stanford University who has studied behavior change for over two decades, said that “baby steps” are one of the only things what will change behavior in the long term.

-Each habit playbook provides a suggested habit, an explanation of why the habit is important, and a goal-oriented plan to experiment with the habit.
-You can use the playbooks to design a friendly competition to engage participants, and provide prizes and recognition to team members who achieve the challenge goal.
-The experiences and results make for a great check-in-meetings topic, too.
+Each habit playbook provides a suggested behavior to turn into a habit, an explanation of why the habit is important, and a goal-oriented plan using MyAnalytics to build the habit.
+You can use the playbooks to design a friendly competition to engage participants, and provide prizes and recognition to team members who achieve the playbook goals.
+The experiences and results make for a great check-in-meeting topic, too.
  <!-- You can find the complete collection of challenges in the following sections and in the learning modules. -->

 <!-- [CONTENT PLACEHOLDER] -->
 <!-- CHANGE THIS! -->

-## Habit building method
+## Habit-building method

-You can create your own custom Habit playbook. <!-- by using the following method and playbook template: -->
+Below is a habit-building method based on behavioral science that can be used to help your team turn a selected behavior into a habit using MyAnalytics.

 <!-- [CONTENT PLACEHOLDERS FOR METHOD SLIDE AND PLAYBOOK TEMPLATE]
  CHANGE THIS! -->